Bankruptcy Attorney In Tallahassee Florida

 - Can Bankruptcy Affect My Tax Returns: The short answer to this question is no. You would be eligible for tax refunds in general, but your tax refunds could count as assets.

-- What Is The Means Test?: This test is required by the Bankruptcy Abuse Prevention Prevention Act.
+- What Is The Means Test?: The Bankruptcy Abuse Prevention Prevention Act requires the test.
 It compares your income with the Florida median income and your expenses against national standards for your family size and location.
 You might want to file Chapter 7 but have a high income.
 There is still a possibility that you could qualify for Chapter 7 even if the Means Test finds that your family has large expenses.

 Why a lawyer is so important when filing for bankruptcy

-Although the filing does not require an attorney, it is important to remember that your financial future could be at risk.
+The filing does not require an attorney.
+However, it is important to remember that your financial future could be at risk.
 A lot of filers prefer to have an attorney to help them because the process is more smooth when they are accompanied by one.
 People who try to proceed on their own can often face major problems such as failing to submit documents, missing required appearances, or being accused of fraud.
-These mistakes can be avoided by hiring a lawyer to help you ensure that your bankruptcy case is thorough and complete.
+You can avoid these mistakes by hiring a lawyer to help you ensure that your bankruptcy case is thorough and complete.

 An attorney can offer sound advice about the financial and legal implications of your decision.
 Every option that you choose can have an impact on your current and future financial situation.
 A bankruptcy attorney in Tallahassee Florida with years of experience can help you make the right decisions.
 Contact Bruner Wright today for more information.